Gavin Harrison: Career

-In 2007, Harrison began a long term collaboration with singer/extended range bass player 05Ric, which led to the release of three CDs, Drop (2007), Circles (2009) and The Man Who Sold Himself (2012).
+In 2007, Harrison began a long-term collaboration with singer/extended range bass player 05Ric, which led to the release of three CDs, Drop (2007), Circles (2009) and The Man Who Sold Himself (2012).

 In 2008, Harrison joined King Crimson as part of a dual-drummer line-up with Pat Mastelotto.
 He played a number of shows in the United States in August with the band.
 He also recorded drums on Steven Wilson's debut solo album, Insurgentes.

 On 23 August 2011, he was a featured performer on the 'Late Show with David Letterman' as part of their second "Drum Solo Week", along with such players as Sheila E, Stewart Copeland, Neil Peart, and Dennis Chambers.

 From September 2014 to December 2021, Harrison played live in King Crimson as one of the three drummers.

 In 2016, he joined The Pineapple Thief as a session drummer for the band's 11th studio album Your Wilderness, which received widespread critical acclaim and an overwhelmingly positive fan reception.
 He joined the band on the tour following the album in January 2017.
 In August 2018, just prior to the release of Dissolution, the band announced that Harrison had officially joined the band as a full member.
 He has since been actively involved and credited in the band's songwriting and album production together with the founder Bruce Soord.

 Influences and awards

 Harrison was influenced by his father's jazz collection and by drummers such as Steve Gadd and Jeff Porcaro.

-Harrison won the Modern Drummer readers' poll for "best progressive drummer of the year" consecutively from 2007–2010 and again in 2016 and 2019.
+Harrison won the Modern Drummer readers' poll for "best progressive drummer of the year" consecutively from 2007 to 2010 and again in 2016 and 2019.
 He won "Best Prog Drummer" in DRUM USA magazine 2011.
-Prog voted him best drummer in 2011, 2012, 2018, 2019, 2020, 2021, 2022, 2023 and 2024.
+Prog voted him best drummer in 2011 and 2012, and six years in a row from 2018-2024.
 He is the featured cover story on Modern Drummer January 2009, February 2015 and July 2022.
 Rolling Stone polls rate him as the third best drummer in the past 25 years.
 In 2014, Modern Drummer magazine placed Harrison in the "Top 50 Greatest Drummers of All Time".